jscodingnights/react-tic-tac-toe/README.md

 # React Tic-Tac-Toe (aka Naughts and Crosses)
-Head-to-head game implementation for JS Coding Nights Munich.
+Side-by-side game implementation done at JS Coding Nights Munich.

 ### Task: Implement a Tic-Tac-Toe board using React or React Native.
 How the app looks is up to you.
 Consider the following as a loose thought for what your component structure might look like: